-Carbon colonialism is a term used by critics of carbon trading to describe the way in which carbon offset’s projects can be used by rich consumers in the North to displace their high-carbon consuming practices by offsetting their emissions cheaply in the South.
-By the name of climate change this trade/barter opens the door to a new form of colonialism.
-Read more..
+Carbon colonialism is a term used by critics of carbon trading to describe how carbon offset’s projects can be used by wealthy consumers in the North to displace their high-carbon consuming practices by offsetting their emissions cheaply in the South.

-arbon tax is a term used to describe a tax on greenhouse-gas emission.
-In reality, carbon tax is an important instrument used to curb the greenhouse-gas emissions, particular for those emitters and installations that are not covered by emissions trading for CO2.
-Read more..
+A carbon tax is a term used to describe a tax on greenhouse-gas emission.
+In reality, the carbon tax is an important instrument used to curb greenhouse-gas emissions.

 Natural or human-caused processes release of material into the environment.
 This term is used particularly describing air pollution for suspended or volatile contaminants that result burning fuel in an engine, for example. read more..